fbpixelCan You Do IUI After a Vasectomy? | Thomson Medical

 • Retrieved sperm can be used immediately or cryopreserved for future IVF.

-Both methods are safe and effective options for men who have had a vasectomy and wish to father a child through assisted reproduction.
+Both methods are used in clinical practice for men who have had a vasectomy and are exploring options to father a child through assisted reproduction.
+Your doctor will advise on which approach may be most suitable for your circumstances.

 How to support successful conception after IUI?